rokspy/LeBot/Electronics/Description.md

 # Description of LeBot MainBoard
-Lebot MainBoard consists of two separate parts, the logic part, which consists of STM32G4 microcontroller and the motor driver, which manages the current path to the motors attached to Lebot.
+Lebot MainBoard consists of two separate parts, the logic part, which consists of STM32G4 microcontroller and the Motor Control, which manages the current path to the motors attached to LeBot.
+Both the MCU part and the Motor Control part are electrically isolated from ech other with digital isolators.
+These isolators carry PWM signals for the motor drivers.
+Microcontroller receives strings of data from the on-board PC, and converts these strings into corresponding signals for three wheel motors and one thrower motor.